‘Padmavati’ protestors should realise it is just a movie, says Union minister Mukhtar Abbas Naqvi

 On Sunday, the Mumbai Police arrested 15 members of the Akhand Rajputana Seva Sangh, while members of the Rajput community, Vishwa Hindu Parishad, Bajrang Dal and Rajput Karni Sena held a joint protest in Surat.

 Based on Malik Muhammad Jayasi’s epic poem Padmavat, the move film is set to release on December 1.
-Padmavati, starring Deepika Padukone, Ranveer Singh and Shahid Kapoor, has been in the midst of a controversy since January, when members of the Rajput Karni Sena assaulted Bhansali on the set of the movie in Jaipur, after which the shoot was shifted to Maharashtra.
-The Karni Sena is opposed to a supposed love scene between Rani Padmavati and Alauddin Khilji in the movie, which Bhansali had said was not in the film.
+Padmavati, starring Deepika Padukone, Ranveer Singh and Shahid Kapoor, has been in the midst of a controversy since January, when members of the Rajput Karni Sena assaulted director Bhansali on the set of the movie in Jaipur, after which the shoot was shifted to Maharashtra.
+The Karni Sena has opposed a romantic scene between Rani Padmavati and Alauddin Khilji in the movie, which Bhansali had said was not in the film.